Obrascón Huarte Lain

 Obrascón Huarte Lain, S.A. ([oβɾasˈkon ˈwaɾte ˈlajn]); branded as OHLA Progress Enablers since July 2021, is a Spanish multinational construction and civil engineering company.
 The company is involved in infrastructure and commercial property construction, homebuilding and the operation of toll road and other transport concessions.
-In the latter, the group is particularly active in Mexico with Aleatica.
+In the latter, the group is particularly active in Mexico.
 OHLA also has a majority-owned American subsidiary called OHL USA which is based in College Point, New York.

 OHLA was founded by the $900 million merger in 1999 of the firms Obrascón-Huarte and Construcciones Lain.
-OHLA also holds a 9.291% stake in Inmobiliaria Colonial.